Arbutin

-β-Arbutin, also known by its International Nomenclature of Cosmetic Ingredients (INCI) name, arbutin, is a glycosylated derivative of hydroquinone. β-Arbutin is naturally present in the leaves and bark of a variety of plants, notably the bearberry plant, Arctostaphylos uva-ursi.
-Utilized as a biosynthetic active ingredient in topical treatments for skin lightening, β-arbutin is aimed at addressing hyperpigmentation issues.
-Its mechanism of action involves inhibiting the activity of tyrosinase, an essential enzyme for melanin synthesis in the human skin, thereby leading to a reduction in hyperpigmentation.
-It is important to distinguish β-arbutin from its structurally similar stereoisomer, α-arbutin, which exhibits similar effects in clinical applications.
+β-Arbutin, also known by its International Nomenclature of Cosmetic Ingredients (INCI) name, arbutin, is a glycosylated derivative of hydroquinone.
+It is naturally present in the leaves and bark of a variety of plants, notably the bearberry plant, Arctostaphylos uva-ursi.

+It is an active ingredient in topical treatments for hyperpigmentation.
+Its skin lightening mechanism of action involves inhibiting the activity of tyrosinase, an essential enzyme for melanin synthesis in the human skin.

+It is an anomer of α-arbutin, which has a similar skin lightening effect.

 Properties

 Arbutin is a compound where a glucose molecule, specifically -glucose, is chemically bound to hydroquinone.
 In aqueous solutions, glucose can exist in one of three stereoisomeric forms: α, β, or γ, with the β-anomer being the predominant form.
 The standard known form of arbutin, β-Arbutin, has a molecular formula of C_{12}H_{16}O_{7} and a molecular weight of 272.25 g/mol.
 Its stereoisomers, α-arbutin and γ-arbutin, share the same molecular formula and weight but are distinct in their atoms' spatial arrangement.

 β-Arbutin is soluble in water, presenting typically as a white powder that remains stable under standard storage conditions.
 It exhibits stability in both ethanol and water and demonstrates resistance to light exposure.
 When dissolved in water, β-arbutin may undergo hydrolysis, converting to hydroquinone, which can subsequently oxidize to benzoquinone.

+α- and β-Arbutin do not interconvert easily (epimerize).
+They are stable in water and methanol without buffer or stabilizer, and no epimerization was observed in any of the tested conditions.

 Occurrence and preparation

 The compound is naturally occurring and can be extracted from several plant species.
 Traditionally extracted from the bearberry plant (Arctostaphylos uva-ursi), it also occurs in high levels in plants in the families of Ericaceae and Saxifragaceae.
 Others include the pear (Pyrus spp.), and certain species of wheat.
 It is also found in very small quantities in Viburnum opulus, Bergenia crassifolia and Schisandra chinensis.

+It was first isolated from Arctostaphylos uva-ursi in 1852 using the lead subacetate method.
+It was named "arbutin" because at the time, Arctostaphylos uva-ursi was classified as Arbutus uva-ursi.
+Its structure was discovered by synthesis in 1912.

 Synthetically, it can also be prepared from the reaction of acetobromoglucose and hydroquinone in the presence of an alkali.

 Uses

 The main application of β-arbutin is in the cosmetic industry, where it is incorporated into various skin care products, including creams, serums and lotions, aimed at lightening skin tone and correcting hyperpigmentation.
 Its efficacy and safety profile make it a sought-after ingredient for products targeting solar lentigo, freckles, melasma, and other forms of hyperpigmentation.

+In cosmetics, it is considered safe at concentration up to 7% in face creams, provided that the contamination of hydroquinone in the cosmeticformulations remains below 1 ppm.
+Hydroquinone itself is a skin bleaching agent.